The MFAA has appointed a lobbyist it says will help to better educate government on the role of brokers.

 The association announced it had appointed public affairs company GRACosway as its Finance Broker Public Affairs partner.
-The appointment was made with the support of Aussie, AFG
+The appointment was made with the support of Aussie, AFG, PLAN, FAST

 , Choice, Mortgage Choice

 and Vow, and MFAA chief executive Siobhan Hayden said the move came after industry feedback.

 “The appointment of GRACosway specifically supports the feedback from our members who identified a need for better education of Treasury and industry regulators about our profession.
 It is clear from media comments in the last 12 months that some representatives of Reserve Bank of Australia (RBA

 (APRA) and Treasury do not have a detailed understanding of our industry and this needs to change,” she said.